Charlie's Cues: Using Your Math Game

 Benefits of using the Math Game

-Games are an important foundation of a child’s development and learning process.
-Since early childhood, much of their learning is through games and interactions with familiar adults.
+Games are important to the foundation of a child's development and learning.
+During early childhood, much of their learning is through games and interactions with peers and familiar adults.
 Young children begin to understand and learn math concepts through movement and environmental stimuli.
-For example, children learn the concept of “time” through sounds, music, or gestures that indicate it is time to eat, play, or rest.
-Children also learn through the directions or commands we give, such as when we encourage them to share toys: “Leah, you have two dolls, please give one to your friend.”
+For example, children learn the concept of "time" through sounds, music, or gestures that indicate it is time to eat, play, or rest.
+Children also learn through the directions or commands we give, such as when we encourage them to share toys: "Leah, you have two dolls, please give one to your friend."
 Through this example and similar situations, children explore math concepts such as adding, subtracting, and even division!

-By using math games, children develop the ability to solve problems, think carefully, follow rules and limits, learn the concepts of consequence and reward, review, observe, appreciate cooperative learning, and develop math appreciation.
+By playing Math Games, children develop the ability to solve problems, think carefully, follow rules and limits, learn the concepts of consequence and reward, review, observe, appreciate cooperative learning, and develop math appreciation.

 Back to blog listing